Welcome to my guide that looks at some of the best things to do in Venice.

 The Accademia Bridge is one of the four bridges that span the Canal Grande in Venice.
 From here, you can enjoy a lovely view on the Canal Grande on a sunny and clear day and spot the Basilica of San Marco too!

-For art lovers, don’t forget to include in your itinerary the Accademia Galleries, a prestigious art museum that exhibits the most important collection of Venetian paintings in the world, with a focus on its heyday (from the fifteenth to the eighteenth century).
+Art lovers, don’t forget to include the Accademia Galleries in your itinerary, a prestigious art museum that exhibits the most important collection of Venetian paintings in the world, with a focus on its heyday (from the fifteenth to the eighteenth century).

 2. Doge’s Palace

-Another great wonder of Venice is Palazzo Ducale, which is the palace of the Doge, back in the thriving Serenissima Republic days.
+Another great wonder of Venice is Palazzo Ducale (its name in Italian), which was the palace of the Doge, back in the thriving Serenissima Republic days.

 The palace is characterised by three wings, the most ornated one is the Renaissance wing, which stands out for its elaborate decorations, and for the monumental Scala dei Giganti, which once represented the entrance of honor.